singularityhub/sregistry-cli/docs/clients/debug/docker.md

 ```

 We are still going to check each of the schema versions, because different registries
 (unfortunately) serve different versions.
+We are also going to use the base
+<a href="http://docs.python-requests.org/en/master/" target="_blank">requests</a>
-We are also going to use the base requests library instead of the sregistry client get function (that parses responses / errors and would handle them for us)
+library instead of the sregistry client get function (that parses responses / errors and would handle them for us)

 ```python
 # use requests library